How Medically Accurate is Your Favorite Hospital Show?by Lara DeSanto Health Writer

 “Grey’s Anatomy” (2005-present)

 Despite the fact that this show’s writers work with medical advisors, “Grey’s Anatomy” has received criticism for favoring drama and suspense over accuracy (somehow we don’t think a surgeon would ever be allowed to practice medicine again after stopping a patient’s heart in a risky scheme to bump him up on the transplant list).
 Indeed, one of the show’s medical consultants, Karen Pike, M.D., told Stanford Medicine Magazine that her advice to the writers is sometimes ignored.
-Critics have also called out the show, now in its 13th season, for over-glamorizing the lives of surgical interns — even beyond the implausible number of affairs.
+A 2018 study actually found that the show's portrayal of trauma victims gives real-life patients unrealistic expectations in the ER.
+Critics have also called out the show, now in its 14th season, for over-glamorizing the lives of surgical interns — even beyond the implausible number of affairs.
 For example, a real-life surgeon noted that first-year interns rarely get to skip all of the scut work and head straight for the operating room.
 The same surgeon said the show also messes up on something incredibly basic: Doctors use tape to keep patients eyes shut for safety during surgery in real life — this never happens on “Grey’s Anatomy,” which features countless scenes in the operating room.
 Details, schmetails, apparently.

 This medical drama varies quite a bit when it comes to medical accuracy.
 Dr. House, played by Hugh Laurie, is the sarcastic, antisocial lead character, and each episode follows his investigative journey in diagnosing complex patient cases that no one else can seem to crack.
 One physician, Scott Morrison, once dedicated his blog to rating the medical accuracy of the show’s episodes.
 In 2012, he told Forbes, “An average House episode may rate a C, but that is still miles above any other show out there.”
 While some episodes are wildly inaccurate (for example, Morrison calls out one season 6 episode where a doctor gives someone a “truth serum drug,” which, surprise, doesn’t really exist), others are spot-on when it comes to real-life medicine — minus all of the shock-and-drama that comes with primetime TV, of course.